abrahamrhoffman/auto-cloud/README.md

 # auto-cloud
-Automatically provision a production-worthy and fully customizable cloud deployment
+Automatically provision a production-worthy and fully customizable cloud deployment<br>
 <i>[Demonstrations of infrastructure libraries]</i>

 #### The pitch for bleeding edge Open Source libraries